 Examples from the Web for conies

-The Conies are but a feeble folk, yet they make their houses in the rocks.Pleasure & Profit in Bible Study|Dwight Moody
+The conies are but a feeble folk, yet make these their houses in the rocks.Pleasure & Profit in Bible Study|Dwight Moody

 The Conies are but a feeble folk, yet make they their houses in the rocks.Bible Animals;|J. G. Wood

 Word Origin for cony